StorkST/CoreRussianVerbs/README.md

 * Metadata
   * Rank and CEFR level in the russian language<br>
-  As defined by Serge Sharoff, Elena Umanskaya, James Wilson (2008), in the [Frequency Dictionary of Contemporary Russian Core Vocabulary for Learner, 2013](http://corpus.leeds.ac.uk/serge/publications/2013-routledge-intro.pdf) by <br>
+  As defined by Serge Sharoff, Elena Umanskaya, James Wilson, in the [Frequency Dictionary of Contemporary Russian Core Vocabulary for Learner, 2013](http://corpus.leeds.ac.uk/serge/publications/2013-routledge-intro.pdf).
-  To learn more about this study: [paper about the european KELLY project](http://corpus.leeds.ac.uk/serge/publications/2014-LREV-kelly.pdf), [dictionary files](http://corpus.leeds.ac.uk/serge/kelly/).<br>
+  To learn about this study: [paper about the european KELLY project](http://corpus.leeds.ac.uk/serge/publications/2014-LREV-kelly.pdf), [dictionary files](http://corpus.leeds.ac.uk/serge/kelly/).<br>
   Note that the rank is set to 10 000 for a verb when he is a newly added aspect pair not originally in the *Frequency Dictionary*.

   * Aspect pairs (imperative / perfective)